Dream Wife (band): Early years

-The band gets their name from the 1953 romantic comedy starring Cary Grant and Deborah Kerr.
-Their lyrics often tackle issues related to feminism, gender roles, body image and sexual objectification.
+The band's lyrics often tackle issues related to feminism, gender roles, body image and sexual objectification.
 Members of the band have cited influences such as Be Your Own Pet, Sleigh Bells, Le Tigre, Debbie Harry, Grimes, David Bowie and Madonna.
 During their live shows the band are known to enact a "bitches-to-the-front" policy where they ask the audience to part in order to allow women who wish to mosh together to move closer to the front of the stage.

 First commercial releases and tour

 In 2016, the band released their first self-titled EP via Cannibal Hymns.
 The EP was recorded at Go's parents' home in Somerset with her father on drums.
 The following year they released another EP titled Fire.
 The title was in part inspired by the fact that all three band members were born under astrological fire signs—Mjöll and Go are Sagittarii and Podpadec is a Leo.
-That same year they also toured Canada and also performed at festivals such as the Iceland Airwaves festival in Reykjavík, as well as South by Southwest in Austin, Texas.
+That same year they toured Canada and performed at festivals such as the Iceland Airwaves festival in Reykjavík, as well as South by Southwest in Austin, Texas.

 In 2018, they released their self-titled debut album to positive reviews: Joe Goggins of The Independent gave it 4 out of 5 stars and noted that "they released a self-titled debut record that doesn't for a second sound like a DIY endeavour; it's a polished, assured slice of melodic punk."
 Leonie Cooper of NME gave the album a 10 out of 10 and wrote: "God damn have we been waiting a long time for a band like Dream Wife."
 Emma Swann of DIY gave the album a 4 out of 5 rating and said: "Sometimes we get the bands we want: sometimes - like in the case of Dream Wife - they're also the bands we need.

 The band followed their album release with an extensive tour of Europe and North America, opening for The Vaccines and the UK, Sunflower Bean during some of their US and Canadian shows, The Kills on some of the other US dates as well as opening for the band Garbage in the UK, Germany and France.
 That same year the band performed in several cities in Australia as part of the St Jerome's Laneway Festival.
 In late 2018, Dream Wife embarked on their first headlining tour in North America.

 The band originally toured with a drum machine, but have since toured with drummer Alex Paveley.